QuarkNerd/blog/isullivan/_posts/2015-07-31-what-makes-a-good-cms.md

 author: isullivan
 title: What Makes a Good CMS?
 layout: default_post
+summary: >-
-summary: "Code quality is important in large systems and web sites are no exception.
-This post shows how Umbraco enables developers to write clean and maintainable code."
+  Code quality is important in large systems and web sites are no exception.
+  This post shows how Umbraco enables developers to write clean and maintainable code.
 disqus-id: /2015/07/31/what-makes-a-good-cms.html
 categories:
-  - Web
-  - .NET
-  - C#
+  - Tech
 ---

 Content management systems (CMSs) provide a separation between content and code.
 This allows, among other things, non-programmers to create and maintain website content.
 This post demonstrates how the open source .NET CMS [Umbraco](http://umbraco.com/) can be used to create a complex website while maintaining a clean code base.